vladmihalcea/hypersistence-utils/README.md

 #### Contributing Guide

 The project uses [Maven Toolchains](https://maven.apache.org/guides/mini/guide-using-toolchains.html) as different modules are compiled and tested using different Java versions.
-Hibernate Types 6 requires Java 17 while the other modules are compiled with either Java 1.8 or 1.6.
+Hypersistence Utils 6 requires Java 17 while the other modules are compiled with either Java 1.8 or 1.6.

 To see how to configure Maven Toolchains, check out [this article](https://vladmihalcea.com/maven-and-java-multi-version-modules/).